 Homework & Activities: Practicing exercises related to the material we discuss in class is essential for mastering concepts and developing critical skills.
 This will be directed through required online homework in Aktiv.
-Exercises may be reworked multiple times if necessary to learn the concept and earn full credit.
-Graded in-class activities will also be used to encourage interaction with concepts.
+Exercises may be reworked multiple times as needed to learn the concepts and earn full credit.
+Graded in-class activities may also be used to encourage interaction with concepts.
 Students are urged to work independently on a broader range of examples, problems, and exercises in Aktiv, a textbook, or other online sites as we cover material.

-Elemental Chemistry Presentations: Each individual student will research a chemical element and give a 5-minute oral presentation during the lab sessions on Sep 27/28.
-Basic information, general properties, and life applications for the element will be assembled into a PowerPoint file.
-Files must be submitted to D2L at least 2 hrs BEFORE the lab period that day.
+Elemental Chemistry Presentations: Each individual student will research a chemical element and give a 5-minute oral presentation during the lab sessions on Oct 4.
+Basic information, general properties, and life applications for the element will be included.
+A PowerPoint file must be submitted to D2L at least 2 hrs BEFORE the lab period that day.
 Deductions will be made: 1 pt for late submissions online, 2 pts for files only brought to class in person, and 5 pts for an unexcused absence requiring presentation on another date.
 Detailed instructions, a template, and resources are available in D2L.